bobbylowstetter/pulsarSlackIntegration/README.md

 - JIRA_AUTH : Authentication token used for authenticating with Jira.
 Found https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/
 - SLACK_BOT_TOKEN : Token used for the slack bot found at https://api.slack.com/
 - SLACK_SIGNING_SECRET : Signing secret found at https://api.slack.com/

+## Bot creation details:
+You will need to adjust the following things at https://api.slack.com for your app:
+- Event Subscriptions (Subscribe to Bot Events)
+  - app_mention (app_mentions:read)
+  - reaction_added (reactions:read)
+  - reaction_removed (reactions:read)

+Anytime you make a change, go ahead and reinstall the app to the workspace!